 Access to Law School Wireless Network and Lab Computers

 The Law School Computing Services Department is responsible for the school’s wireless network and lab computers.
-Students, faculty, staff, Law School alumni, members of a state bar and students from other law schools with reciprocity may connect a laptop to our network and/or have access to our computer labs.
+Students, faculty, staff, Law School alumni, members of a state bar and students from other law schools with reciprocity may connect to our network and/or have access to our public computers.
 Contact a staff member in Computing Services (see the Lab Assistant office located in Wood Hall) with questions or to set up a new account.

 Photocopying and Scanning